shoshana-levitt/shoshana-levitt/README.md

 # Hello, World! 👋🏼

-I’m Shoshana Levitt, a full-stack software engineer based in New York City.
+I’m Shoshana Levitt, a full-stack software engineer based in New York City specializing in front-end development.

-I have experience developing applications using the PERN stack and I specialize in front-end development.
-I'm a Certified AI Engineer with an interest in building and fine-tuning LLMs (large language models).
-I graduated from The Grace Hopper Program at Fullstack Academy in February of 2023.

-My background in account management and customer success has uniquely enriched my approach to software development.
 I believe that the most impactful products are not just about excellent code and design; they must be experiences crafted to resonate with users on a personal level.

 🎨 Portfolio Website: [shoshanalevitt.com](http://www.shoshanalevitt.com/)